What is a carer?

 It's really important that you look after yourself during these difficult times.
 The Five Ways to Well Being are steps you can take to maintain wellbeing, from keeping active to connecting with others.
 General information on maintaining your mental wellbeing can be found at Keep your Head and cpslmind, as well as the government website.
 Cambridgeshire County Council and Peterborough City Council provide information on how to get help or to register your self or others as a vulnerable person

 Carers assessments and support

 Carer assessments for adults caring for adults

 - If the cared for person accessing Cambridgeshire and Peterborough Foundation Trust Mental health services has an allocated Section 75 Social Worker or has a CPFT Adult Social Care arranged package of care, The carers assessment will be completed by an allocated Social Worker employed as a Social Worker with CPFT under the Section 75 Partnership Agreement.
-If you are a carer please contact the key work or care co ordinator of the cared for person to request a carers assessments.
+If you are a carer please contact the key worker or care co ordinator of the cared for person to request a carers assessments.

 - If the cared for person doesn’t have an allocated Section 75 social worker or an Adult Social Care arranged package of care, the carer can be referred or can self referr to: